Catamenia (band): History

-While working on Winternight Tragedies, the band encountered problems with collaboration, distance and lack of practice.
-As a result, line-up changes were made.
-Vocalist Mika and bassist Timo were replaced by new vocalist O.J.
+While working on Winternight Tragedies, the band had problems with collaboration, distance, and lack of practice.
+As a result, vocalist Mika and bassist Timo were replaced with singer O.J.
 Mustonen and bassist Mikko Hepo-oja.

-The album features raw, aggressive and angry songs while still keeping the melodious background intact.
+The album features raw, aggressive and angry songs with a melodious background.

-In 2006, their seventh album, Location:COLD was released.
-Later that year, a DVD entitled, Bringing the Cold to Poland, was released featuring live recordings at the Stodola Club in Warsaw, Poland.
+In 2006, their seventh album, Location:COLD, was released.
+Later that year, the DVD Bringing the Cold to Poland was released, featuring live recordings at the Stodola Club in Warsaw, Poland.

-Drummer Veikko Jumisko departed from Catamenia in Spring 2007 because he was not able to join the tour anymore.
+Drummer Veikko Jumisko departed Catamenia in Spring 2007 because he was not able to tour anymore.

-The US tour was postponed until 2008, because of promotion problems.
+The US tour was postponed until 2008 because of promotion problems.
 A short Canadian tour called Brothers of Cold took place in May 2008.

 In May 2008, Olli Mustonen left the band for undisclosed reasons.
-It is believed since he missed the Canadian tour, he was deemed unreliable.
-Ari Nissilä will take over lead vocals from now on.
+It is believed, since he missed the Canadian tour, he was deemed unreliable.
+Ari Nissilä took over lead vocals.

-In December 2009 Catamenia started the recording of their upcoming album called Cavalcade.
+In December 2009, Catamenia started recording the album Cavalcade.
 It was released via Massacre Records on 26 February 2010.

-In September 2010, Ari Nissilä, Toni Kansanoja, Mikko Nevanlahti and Kari Vähäkuopus decided to leave the band, but already in early October, there were new members attached to the band – bassist Mikko Hepo-oja, drummer Tony Qvick and guitarist Sauli Jauhiainen.
-Later on the band attached new singer Juha-Matti Perttunen and keyboardist Jussi Sauvola to the band.
+In September 2010, Ari Nissilä, Toni Kansanoja, Mikko Nevanlahti and Kari Vähäkuopus left the band.
+In early October, bassist Mikko Hepo-oja, drummer Tony Qvick and guitarist Sauli Jauhiainen joined.
+Later on, the band added singer Juha-Matti Perttunen and keyboardist Jussi Sauvola.

-Their most recent album, The Rewritten Chapters was released on 27 April 2012.
+Their most recent album, The Rewritten Chapters, was released on 27 April 2012.
+There was no known activity from the band until their Kaaos Festival 2025 performance on 25 July.